zniper/rhaptos2.repo/docs/usecases.rst

 HTML5 and stored as tinear.doc.html

-However, there is a problem with the doc - it has bold and normal text only and no other styling infomration.
+However, there is a problem with the doc - it has bold and normal text only and no other styling information.

 So the HTML is just <strong> and <p>